History of chiropractic

-The history of chiropractic began in 1895 when Daniel David Palmer of Iowa performed the first chiropractic adjustment on a partially deaf janitor, Harvey Lillard.
+The history of chiropractic began in 1895 when Daniel David Palmer of Iowa performed the first chiropractic adjustment on a partially deaf janitor, William Harvey Lillard.
 While Lillard was working without his shirt on in Palmer's office, Lillard bent over to empty the trash can.
 Palmer noticed that Lillard had a vertebra out of position.
 He asked Lillard what happened, and Lillard replied, "I moved the wrong way, and I heard a 'pop' in my back, and that's when I lost my hearing."
 Palmer, who was also involved in many other natural healing philosophies, had Lillard lie face down on the floor and proceeded with the adjustment.
 The next day, Lillard told Palmer, "I can hear that rackets on the streets."
 This experience led Palmer to open a school of chiropractic two years later.
-Rev. Samel Weed coined the word "chiropractic" from Greek root.
+Rev. Samuel H. Weed coined the word "chiropractic" by combining the Greek words cheiro (hand) and praktikos (doing or action).

 Chiropractic's early philosophy was rooted in vitalism, naturalism, magnetism, spiritualism and other constructs that are not amenable to the scientific method, although Palmer tried to merge science and metaphysics.
 In 1896, Palmer's first descriptions and underlying philosophy of chiropractic echoed Andrew Still's principles of osteopathy established a decade earlier.
 Both described the body as a "machine" whose parts could be manipulated to produce a drugless cure.
-Both professed the use of spinal manipulation on joint dysfunction/subluxation to improved health.
-Palmer distinguished his work by noting that he was the first to use short-lever HVLA manipulative techniques using the spinous process and transverse processes as mechanical levers.
+Both professed the use of spinal manipulation on joint dysfunction/subluxation to improve health.
+Palmer distinguished his work by noting that he was the first to use short-lever HVLA (high velocity low amplitude) joint manipulation techniques using the spinous process and transverse processes as mechanical levers.
 He described the effects of chiropractic spinal manipulation as being mediated primarily by the nervous system.